 - Mobile is the 4th-largest city in Alabama and ranks 126th among the nation’s largest cities.

 Mobile is home to a skilled workforce in a right-to-work state.
 Job mobility combined with a low cost of living and doing business are three of the reasons why more than 50 companies from 20 different countries are located in the City of Mobile and Mobile County.

 Key Employment Stats:

-- Job growth in Mobile is 0.4% while the unemployment rate is just 4.4%, according to Forbes.
+- Job growth in Mobile is 6.6% year-over-year while the unemployment rate is just 2.8%, according to Data USA and the BLS.

-- Cost of living in Mobile is 7% below the national average, due in part to the relatively affordable cost of housing and renting, as U.S. News reports.
+- Cost of living in Mobile falls well below the national average, due in part to the relatively affordable cost of housing and renting, as U.S. News reports.

 - Mobile Chamber of Commerce research reveals that key industry clusters in the metro area include aviation/aerospace, chemical, shipbuilding, and steel manufacturing.

 - The Chamber cites the area’s low business costs, skilled workforce in a right-to-work state, and favorable taxes and incentives as three of the key reasons for investing in Mobile.

 - Largest companies and employers in the Mobile area include shipbuilder Austal USA, steel product manufacturing company AM/NS Calvert, Kimberly-Clark Corporation, Mobile County Public Schools, and University of South Alabama and Medical Facilities.